INM-6/alpaca/doc/examples/visualize.rst

 Attributes
 ~~~~~~~~~~

 Attributes are the usual Python object attributes (e.g. `object.name`).
+Alpaca
+stores attribute values when the data objects are tracked.
+In the PROV files,
+their values are stored with the `hasAttribute` property.

+For example, when working with NumPy arrays, it is useful to check the
+dimensions of the array (`shape` attribute), and also the data type stored
-To include attributes, we need a list/tuple like:
+(`dtype` attribute).
+To include these attributes, we need a list/tuple like:

 .. code-block:: python

     attributes = ['shape', 'dtype', 'name']

-Here we include the `shape`, `dtype` and `name` attributes.
+Here we also include the value of `name` if any object has it defined (e.g.,
+Neo objects).

 Annotations